ibm-cloud-docs/vpc/vpe-create.md

 If you return to the Virtual private endpoint gateways for VPC page, your endpoint gateway shows in the table.

 * For IBM Cloud services, the status of your endpoint gateway changes from `Updating` to `Stable`.
 You can click the Actions menu ![Actions menu](images/overflow.png) to rename, reserve or bind an IP, unbind an IP, or delete an endpoint gateway.
+* For non-IBM Cloud (third party) services, your endpoint gateway status is `Pending` until the service provider either permits or denies your connect request.
+Status changes to `Stable` when connectivity is established.
+You can click **Track** or expand the table row of the endpoint gateway to view the progress of your request.
 * Optionally, there is a DNS resolution binding switch in the table row of the VPE gateway that allows you to enable or disable DNS sharing for this endpoint gateway.
 For more information, see [About DNS sharing for VPE gateways](/docs/vpc?topic=vpc-hub-spoke-model).